-The 'Virtualization Extension' is an optional extension.
-It can be found on Armv8 based devices like Cortex-A53, Cortex-A55, Cortex-A72 etc. It adds a 'Hypervisor/EL2' processor mode used to switch between different guest operating systems.
-The extension assumes LPAE in AArch32 and TrustZone/EL3.
+The 'Virtualization Extension' is an optional extension in Armv7-A. It can for example be found on Cortex-A7 and Cortex-A15.
+It adds a 'Hypervisor' processor mode used to switch between different guest operating systems.
+The extension assumes LPAE and TrustZone.
 It adds a second stage address translation.